 The footbath is a simple but magical experience, with natural thermal water gushing from the ground to form a shallow pool.
 It was designed and created by the local artist Ólӧf Nordal in 2005.

 It’s so small that you can only put your feet in the hot water.
-However, as it is at the tip of Reykjavik, visitors can expect spectacular views on the ocean as they dip their feet into the calming waters.
+However, as it is at the tip of Reykjavik, visitors can expect spectacular views on the ocean as they dip their feet into the hot spring.

 How to get to Kvika Footbath?